misky1986/misky-blog/content/post/Install-NetCore-3-SDK-On-Linux-Ubuntu-1604-x64.md

 tags: [ ".NetCore", "Linux", "WLS" ]
 ---

-I am running Windows 10 Pro on my desktop computer, but i really like to play around with Linux distributions.
+On my desktop at home I am running Windows 10 Pro, but i really like to play around with Linux distributions, because I think it is important to know these OS's as a developer.
 Therefore I have installed "Windows Subsystem for Linux" also known as WLS.
 This is a compatibility layer for running Linux executables (ELF format) on Windows 10.

 I always tend to forget how to keep the Linux environment up to date, with the newest version of my different tools, because I am running mostly on Windows.